 What do I need to submit?

-Information on what to submit with your application can be found on our application validation requirements page.
-Please note when submitting in paper, for most cases only 1 copy of all documents will be required.
-For major applications we may request additional copies of plans and documents for consultees.
+Detailed information on what to submit with your application can be found on our application validation requirements page.
+Please note electronic submission is by far the most efficient way to submit but when submitting in paper, for most cases only 1 copy of all documents will be required.
+For major applications, we may request additional copies of plans and documents for consultees.

 Fee payment (if applying in person or through the post)